bigsmoke/sapienshabitat/pages/elderflower-bubbles/page.md

 ## Experiment 2

-Marilisa followed our first, informal experiment immediately with a second, more formal, experiment, which had a much lighter taste, partially because, on June 25, 20 days after our first excursion, we had to scout far and wide for the final _[Sambucus nigra]{lang="la"}_ flowers of the season.
+Marilisa followed our first, informal experiment immediately with a second, more formal, experiment, which had a much lighter taste, partially because, on June 25, 20 days after our first excursion, we had to scout far and wide for the final <i lang="la">Sambucus nigra</i> flowers of the season.

 Initially, we thought that the yeast had already suffocated in its own exhausts.
 When we poured the result of experiment two into bottles, it had gone completely flat, devoid of that delicious CO₂.
 Yet, as evidenced by the last entry in the ‘lab’ journal, some cells in those bottles were still very alive: